-ACA will pre-define draft Project Areas for Arizona's BEAD Program deployment projects throughout the state.
-The pre-defined Project Areas will be made available on the ACA website for review and comments by the prospective subgrantees and stakeholders.
-ACA will further refine and modify pre-defined Project Areas based on feedback received.
-ACA will finalize Project Areas before Round 1 application intake process begins and after a public comment period has ended with the objective of improving competition, expediting administrative processes with efficient deconfliction, and ensuring all eligible Unserved and Underserved Locations within the state are served through the BEAD Program.
-The finalized Project Areas include 67 Project Areas covering the entire State or Arizona, of which, 21 are located within the tribal lands.
+ACA pre-defined the initial draft Project Areas for Arizona's BEAD Program deployment projects throughout the state.
+The pre-defined Project Areas was made available on the ACA website for review and comments by the prospective subgrantees and stakeholders.
+ACA further refined and modified pre-defined Project Areas based on feedback received.
+ACA finalized Project Areas before Round 1 application intake process and after a public comment period has ended with the objective of improving competition, expediting administrative processes with efficient deconfliction, and ensuring all eligible Unserved and Underserved Locations within the state are served through the BEAD Program.
+The finalized Project Areas during Round 1 included 67 Project Areas covering the entire State or Arizona, of which, 21 were located within the tribal lands.
 Applicants will be required to apply for each individual Project Area in separate applications and can submit multiple Project Applications.